Coronavirus: What's happening in Canada and around the world on Thursday - Up News Info

 What’s happening around the world

-As of Thursday afternoon, more than 69.2 million cases of COVID-19 had been reported around the world, with more than 44.5 million of those cases considered resolved or recovered, according to Johns Hopkins.
+As of Thursday evening, more than 69.4 million cases of COVID-19 had been reported around the world, with more than 44.6 million of those cases considered resolved or recovered, according to Johns Hopkins.
 The global death toll stood at more than 1.5 million.

 The Bill and Melinda Gates Foundation on Thursday pledged an additional $250 million US to support the development of low-cost and easier to deliver treatments and vaccines against COVID-19.